 Leakage of fluid (saliva, reflux) through or around a voice prosthesis as well as increased airflow resistance are the main indications to remove the prosthesis for inspection and, if necessary, for replacement.
 The general life span of TE voice prosthesis is 3 to 6 months.
 Variations in diet as well as compliance with daily maintenance affect the durability of the prosthesis.
 Replacement of TE voice prosthesis should only be carried out by a physician or a speech-language pathologist; and is usually performed in an outpatient setting.

-The following selection criteria apply to an indwelling TE voice prosthesis for voice rehabilitation following total laryngectomy:
+The following selection criteria apply to an indwelling or non-indwelling TE voice prosthesis for voice rehabilitation following total laryngectomy:

 Member should have adequate pulmonary function to force air from the trachea through the prosthesis into the esophagus; and

 |CPT Codes / HCPCS Codes / ICD-10 Codes|

 |Information in the [brackets] below has been added for clarification purposes.
 Codes requiring a 7th character are represented by "+":|

 |ICD-10 codes will become effective as of October 1, 2015:|